-The 31 December 2020 valuations contain a material valuation uncertainty clause by the external valuers due to the market disruption caused by the COVID-19 pandemic, which resulted in a reduction in transactional evidence and market yields.
+The 31 December 2021 valuations contain a material valuation uncertainty clause by the external valuers due to the reduced level of transactions, which resulted in a reduction in transactional evidence and market yields.
 This clause does not invalidate the valuation but implies that there is substantially more uncertainty than under normal market conditions.
-The valuation of properties takes into account the level of pandemic, related economic impact, expected recovery including occupancy and earning levels of properties.
-As a result of the continued uncertainty, these assumptions may be revised significantly in 2021.
+As a result of the continued uncertainty, these assumptions may be revised significantly in 2022.

-- c) During the year ended 31 December 2020, the Group has recognised an impairment loss, amounting to SR 25.4 million. - d) The Group has transferred certain costs from / to property and equipment and investment properties based on the change in the intended use of such developments. - e) Following is the breakup of investment properties, held for various purposes:
+- c) During the year ended 31 December 2021, the Group has recognised reversal of impairment, amounting to SR 6 million (2020: impairment loss of SR 25.4 million). - d) Following is the breakup of investment properties, held for various purposes:

-31 December 2020 SR'000 31 December 2019 SR'000 Rental income Currently undetermined future use 2,086,221 2,820,056 2,224,201 2,820,859 4,906,277 5,045,060
+31 December 2021 SR'000 31 December 2020 SR'000 Rental income Currently undetermined future use 2,038,022 2,818,637 2,086,221 2,820,056 4,856,659 4,906,277

-- f) As at 31 December 2020, an amount of SR Nil (2019: 23.94 million) was capitalized as cost of borrowing for the construction of investment properties. - g) The Group has transferred certain costs from investment properties to development properties based on the change in the intended use of such developments.
+- e) During the year ended on 31 December 2021, no cost of borrowing for the construction of investment properties was capitalized. - f) The Group has transferred certain costs from investment properties to development properties based on the change in the intended use of such developments.